AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

 >
 >Only one instance of the AEM desktop app can be installed and be active at a time.

-## Proxy support {#proxy-support}

-AEM desktop app uses system's pre-defined proxy to connect to the Internet over HTTPS.
-The app can only connect using a network proxy that does not require extra authentication.

-If you configure or modify proxy server settings for Windows (Internet Options &gt; LAN Settings), restart the AEM desktop app for the changes to take effect.

-If your proxy requires authentication, the IT team can whitelist the AEM Assets URL in the proxy server settings to allow the application traffic to pass through.

 ## File handling {#file-handling}

 When changing a file from a network share location mounted by the desktop app, files are saved to that location in two phases.
 In the first phase, a file is saved locally.
 A user can save the file and continue working on the file, without waiting for the transfer to complete.